hazhirskw/ansible-superset/README.md

 1- Make sure to define following variables

-usr: The username of the target host (it must be a non-root user with sudo privileges)\n
+usr: The username of the target host (it must be a non-root user with sudo privileges)
-pass: The password of the above user\n
+	pass: The password of the above user
-admin: Admin username of the superset service\n
+	admin: Admin username of the superset service
-adminpass: Password of the superset admin\n
+	adminpass: Password of the superset admin
-dbpass: The password which will be set to access the database\n
+	dbpass: The password which will be set to access the database

 2- In the hosts.yml file set the vaulues of ansible_host (IP of the server) and server_name(the domain which the superset service is published on) to the desired values